9 Best Foods for Gut Health & Healing

 Small intestinal bacterial overgrowth (SIBO)

 Sometimes known as blind loop syndrome, SIBO can be caused when abdominal surgery or disease causes the passage of food and waste products in the digestive tract to slow down.
-This creates an environment in which bacteria thrive, causing an excess that can trigger diarrhea, potentially leading to weight loss and even malnutrition.
+This creates an environment in which bacteria thrive.

 Leaky gut syndrome